Chadarius/StarCitizenVoiceAtk/README.md

 Then select the new init profile "ASMBL Init" (or whatever you named it) and click the edit button.
 Then click the import commands button and import the "ASMBL Init.vap" that you downloaded earlier.

 ### Include Commands From Other Profiles
+#### ASMBL Free
+ASMBL Free is a profile that contains most of the default keybinds for macros.
+It also includes all of my specialized macros for cameras, navigation, etc...
-Select the "ASMBL Free" profile (or whatever you named it).
-Under Options, you should set "Include commands from other profiles:" and add the "ASMBL Init" profiles there.
-If you are using the ASMBL ASTRA profile, then open the "HCS - Event Horizon (SC) beta" and include "ASMBL Astra" and "ASMBL Init".
+Select the "ASMBL Free" profile (or whatever you named it when you imported the commands).
+Under the profile's Options, you should set "Include commands from other profiles:" and add the "ASMBL Init" profiles there.

+#### Use with HCS VoicePacks
+ASMBL Free can also be used along with any of the HCS VoicePacks.
+If you are using an HCS VoicePack, then open the "HCS - Event Horizon (SC) beta" and include "ASMBL Free" and "ASMBL Init".
+Any macros that have the same voice commands will be run from the "HCS - Event Horizon (SC) beta" profile first.
+If there is not a duplicate command, then it will find the voice command from ASMBL Free.
+This requires a few changes that you can find below in the HCS VoicePack Customizations section.

 ### Setup your AI Name
 I like to setup a code word to act as the "AI Name" for VoiceAttack.
 Its like saying "OK Google", "Alexa", or "Siri" to talk your phones/devices.